zenglenn42/opengl-tutorial-tbb/README.md

 # Texture Tutorial Reprise

-It bugged me that I couldn't get the live tutorial code working, so I rewatched the video and managed to fixed that.
+It bugs me that I can't get the live tutorial code working, so I rewatch the video and fix that.
 I've still got the alternate implementation checked in.
 It's just a conditional compile away by commenting out this macro in main.cpp:

 ```
 #define TUTORIAL_IMPLEMENTATION